 In the end, their fear and their beliefs (well-known to Canetti as they are) and the other citizens’ beliefs, alien and beguiling, full of a confidence that Canetti can only envy them, all these are equally important to the construction of this marvelous book.
 It turns out that the hunger and appetite behind it, and the unspeakable things Canetti found, were in need of the precision and poetical prowess that Canetti brought to his travel accounts.
 Although I did not want this book to end, it appears to be in such a perfect equilibrium, that I could not wish it to be any longer.
 It’s perfect.
 Read it.

-As always, if you feel like supporting this blog, there is a “Donate” button on the right. :) If you liked this, tell me.
+As always, if you feel like supporting this blog, there is a “Donate” button on the right.
+I really need it :) If you liked this, tell me.
 If you hated it, even better.
 Send me comments, requests or suggestions either below or via email (cf. my About page) or to my twitter.)